Probationary Firefighter – Oakville – 2021

 - Minimum 5 years continuous volunteer Fire Fighting experience in a municipal fire department

-- Possess a valid Ontario Fire Administration Inc. (OFAI) Candidate Testing Service certificate and swim test certificate (see note below for details).
+- Possess valid Ontario Fire Administration Inc. (OFAI) Candidate Testing Service Stage 1, 2 and 3 and swim certificates (see note below for details).

 - Possess an Ontario Secondary School Diploma or academic equivalent.